-The following items relating to the completion of our audit procedures are outstanding at the date of the release of this report:
+The following items relating to the completion of our audit procedures that were outstanding at the date of the release of our initial report for the 5 December Audit Committee.
+All of these have now been concluded:

 Item Actions to resolve Responsibility Outstanding audit queries At the date of the release of this report, a number of areas of testing are ongoing.
 We are working with management to progress in advance of the Audit Committee meeting.
 We outline the most significant items below.
-We will provide an update during the meeting on their status, as well as any additional findings if relevant.
-EY and management Cash Flow Agreement of Debtor and Creditor balances EY and management Cash and Bank Query over one investment balance and the classification of cash and cash equivalents and bank balances which appear to be investments EY and management The completion of procedures concerning the Local Government Pension Scheme following our review of the updated actuary reports obtained to assess the potential for material impact on the pension liability arising from McCloud/ Sergeant, Guaranteed Minimum Pension and changes in the estimate for the Authority's share of Pension Fund Assets Agreement of actuarial reports to the financial statements EY and management Collection Fund Completion of testing which is in progress.
-Management and EY Payroll Resolution of payroll analytical review queries EY and management Debtors and creditors Queries with management EY and management
+We have updated their status as at 5 December 2019.
+EY and management Cash Flow Ready for Manager and Partner review EY Cash and Bank Awaiting clarification over one investment balance and resolution of the Section 106 Monies uncertainty.
+EY and management The completion of procedures concerning the Local Government Pension Scheme following our review of the updated actuary reports obtained to assess the potential for material impact on the pension liability arising from McCloud/ Sergeant, Guaranteed Minimum Pension and changes in the estimate for the Authority's share of Pension Fund Assets Ready for Manager and Partner review EY Collection Fund Ready for Manager and Partner review EY Payroll Resolution of payroll analytical review queries EY and management Debtors and creditors Completion of Unrecorded liabilities and cut-off testing EY and management